Driving in Phuket

 There are a couple of things you should beware of when driving in Phuket.

-• When you see another vehicle flash their headlights, don't assume they want you to make a maneuver, in Phuket flashing lights means get out of the way.
+• When you see another vehicle flash their headlights, don't assume they want you to make a maneuver, in Phuket flashing lights means for you to get out of the way.

 In Phuket people will overtake everywhere, it doesn't matter if it is on a bend or a hill.